tyleryouk/fulladdersystemverilog/README.md

 Once the adder and testbench modules are complete, compile the code and start a simulation with the testbench as the top-level module.
 Run the simulation to completion and confirm that the console output and the waveform agree with the truth table for binary addition (refer to table 2-3 on page 32 of your textbook).
 Step 6: Deliverables

 To turn in your lab code, submit all your code as part of your homework pdf file.
 You can copy and paste the code into a word processor and then add it to your homework pdf.
 You also need to submit the console output and the waveform.
-You can take a screenshot and add it to your homework file.
+You can take a screenshot and add it to your homework file. d